Listen to the More Recipes About Music & Food Spotify Playlist

 The answer is neither.

-The correct way to eat this is to put Lonely Char Dog Monster out of his loneliness and miserable existence is to place it on top of the ham in the sandwich.
+The correct way to eat this is to put Lonely Char Dog Monster out of his lonely and miserable existence by placing it on top of the ham in the sandwich.
 Then, finally comforted by the gentle cushion of soft ham and warming comfort of a cheese blanket, it can end it’s life and relieve your hunger.
 How you handle your feeling about that is your business.

 If you want some hot dog recipes that won’t leave you emotionally scarred, I suggest picking up the first issue of Music & Food, I Wanna Be Your Hot Dog.

 SGT.
 PEPPERJACK’S LONELY CHAR DOG WITH HAM

 Hot dog, pepper jack crisp, black forest ham, and yellow mustard

 1 all-beef hot dog (or turkey or chicken)

 Take the hot dog and split one end about 1/3 of the dog’s length.
 These will be the legs.
 On the other end, make two small slits about 1/4 of the dog’s length from the top.
 These will be the arms.
 Place the hot dog in boiling water for 1 minute to open the slits and form your Hot Dog Monstrosity.
 Remove from the water and set aside.

 Preheat your oven to 400°F. Line a baking sheet with a SilPat or parchment paper.
 Divide the pepper jack into two equal piles.
 Place each pile on the baking sheet about 2-inches apart.
 Place in the oven and bake 8-10 minutes depending on the quality of the cheese.
 Keep an eye on it so it does not burn.
 When you have melty golden cheese disks, remove from the oven and let cool.